Learn what COPD is and how your care team can help you manage it.

 This video shows how to use a nebulizer.

-This video show how to use a steroid inhaler.
+This video shows how to use a metered-dose steroid inhaler with the open mouth technique.

 This video shows how to use an inhaler without a spacer (closed-mouth method).